austinhuang0131/botbuilder-vk/README.md

 # botbuilder-vk
-My own copy of Flyink13's thing
+This is my own copy of [this NPM module](https://www.npmjs.com/package/botbuilder-vk). **No copyright intended.**

+I'll try to let this module support image uploading, then I'll send my code back to the original owner.